The Curious Paradox: Why Self-Acceptance Creates the Conditions for Change

 A pattern that keeps repeating

-A stuck place in a relationship, identity, or emotional landscape
+A stuck place in a relationship

 And understandably, the impulse is often: “I need to fix this.
 I need to change.”